dubovyk/bookmanagement/README.md

 # Book manager

-This is a simple book management system, which uses Hibernate in its data layer.
+This is a simple book management system, which uses Hibernate (as Spring or something similar looks like a massive overhead for this purpose) in its data layer.

 ## Installation